altdesktop/python-dbus-next/README.md

 ## The Service Interface

-*The service interface is unstable*
+*The service interface is somewhat stable*

+To define a service on the bus, use the `ServiceInterface` class and decorate class methods to specify DBus methods, properties, and signals with their type signatures.

+For more information, see the [overview for the high-level service](https://python-dbus-next.readthedocs.io/en/latest/high-level-service/index.html).

 ```python
 from dbus_next import ServiceInterface, method, dbus_property, signal, Variant